wanyingng/student-performance-prediction/README.md

 # Machine Learning Zoomcamp 2024: Midterm Project

 ## Student Exam Performance Prediction
+This project presents an end-to-end machine learning solution for predicting student exam performance.

 ## Problem Description
 The objective of this project is to build a regression model for predicting the United States high school students' mathematics examination scores (column: 'math score') to identify academically strong students prior to the examination.